-Royal Tunbridge Wells has a market on the 1st and 3rd Saturday of the month in the Pantiles from 10am to 4pm and one in Market Square round the back of the Royal Victoria Place shopping centre on the 2nd and 4th Saturday of the month.
+Royal Tunbridge Wells has a market on the 1st and 3rd Saturday of the month and bi-weekly in high season in the Pantiles from 10am to 4pm.

-Speciality goodies include bread, cakes, homemade deli nibbles and fish as well as the usual farm produce.
+Speciality goodies include bread, cakes, homemade deli nibbles as well as craft and artisan products.

 Cranbrook holds a farmers’ market on the 4th Saturday of the month from 9.30am to 1pm in the Vestry Hall at the corner of the High Street and Stone Street in the centre of the town.